 The largest cost of an outage is the disruption to business, followed by lost revenue.
 Costs from IT activities were also significant in the cost of an outage.
 What’s more, human error was responsible for 22 percent of outages in the most recent survey of data center problems.
 This illustrates the need for an approach that improves data center efficiency from many different angles – not just a technology angle.

 It’s not enough to try and avoid unexpected downtime.
 More and more data center managers are taking a proactive approach to increasing efficiency and cutting costs.
-Implementing a really effective mechanical server lifting and equipment handling solution, and better energy efficiency standards can both help a lot.
+Using a data center lift and implementing energy efficiency standards can help to minimize downtime.
 Here are some common tactics implemented by managers seeking to improve data center efficiency in that regard:

 Reduce Cooling Power Consumption